 Your credit usage, or credit utilization ratio, could impact your credit score.
 Your credit utilization ratio is the amount you owe across all your credit cards vs. the total credit limit of all your cards.
 It's generally recommended to keep your credit utilization ratio below 30 percent but the lower, the better for your credit score.

 Credit scores factor in both your overall credit utilization and your credit utilization on each individual card.
 So, it's important to keep both of these figures low.

-Increasing your credit limit lowers your credit utilization ratio.
+Increasing your credit limit could lower your credit utilization ratio.
 If your spending habits stay the same, you could boost your credit score if you continue to make your monthly payments on time.
 But if you drastically increase your spending with your increased credit limit, you could hurt your credit score.

-When to ask for a credit limit increase
+Should I request a credit limit increase

 When you may want to wait to ask for a credit limit increase

 - You recently applied for a new line of credit or requested an increase with another creditor: You may experience a hard credit pull if you apply for a new line of credit, and there's a good chance you'll incur a hard credit inquiry for the requested credit limit increase.
-A flurry of hard credit pulls can not only damage your credit score but also signal financial distress.
+A flurry of hard credit pulls can not only damage your credit score but could also signal financial distress.